 Cystic Fibrosis Canada depends on volunteers to help raise awareness and funds in support of cystic fibrosis research, advocacy and clinical care.
-It is because of people like you that Canadians living with cystic fibrosis know they are not alone in the fight against this fatal, genetic disease.
+Whether you or someone you love has CF or you just want to help advance the cause for Canadians living with CF, there are volunteer opportunities for you.
+Our volunteers make a huge difference in the fight against this disease.

-From helping at the registration table to chairing some great Chapter events, our Special event volunteers play a key role in guaranteeing the success of the Chapter’s fundraising activities.
+From helping at the registration table to chairing fundraising events, CF Canada event volunteers play a key role in guaranteeing the success of the organization’s fundraising activities.
 The volunteer roles in this area are divided into two categories:

-- Day of the Event Support (short-term): This is a short-term commitment where volunteers help by providing logistical support on the day of the event (registration, silent auctions, selling raffle tickets, etc.)
+- Day of event support (short-term): This is a short-term commitment where volunteers help by provided logistical support on the day of the event (registration, silent auctions, selling raffle tickets, etc.)

-- Event Planning Committees (mid/long-term): The members of an event’s planning committee provide the logistical decisions about particular fundraising events.
-Some examples include: taking on the role of the Chair of the Walk, or being in charge of sponsorship for the event.
+- Event planning committees (mid/long-term): The members of an event planning committee provide the logistical decisions about fundraising events.
+Some examples include: taking on the role of the Chair of the Walk, or being in charge of securing sponsorships for an event.